 In simplest of words, a backlink “is any incoming link to a website from any other website,” which is how Technopedia defines it.

 That should settle it.
-The term is fairly easy to understand: a website is referred on another website with a hyperlink so the reader can go to the linked page.
+The term is fairly easy to understand: a website is given reference on another website with a hyperlink so the reader can go to the linked page.

-An even simpler way to recall what backlinks mean is to just remember these are links that lead back to your page.
+An even simpler way to recall what backlinks mean is to just remember that these are the links that lead back to your page.

 That’s how the search economy works.
 Users look up keywords on a search engine, the search engine gives them a list of suggestions, and most users click on one of the three top suggestions.